 I believe everyone's body composition is unique in how it moves through a motion.
 Adopting this philosophy allows each exercise to be designed to address any patterns of imbalance, thus creating body-mind awareness, giving you a more balanced physic.
 This mindful awareness will not only aid in the prevention of future injuries, it will create a more flexible, symmetrically muscled body that is strengthened from the inside out.

-I am a certified fitness professional accredited through NASM.
 I studied Health and Fitness at Globe University.
-I specialize in Pilates, Golf Fitness, TRX/Rip Trainer, and Zen-Ga.
+I specialize in Pilates, Golf Fitness, TRX/Rip Trainer, and am accredited through NASM.

-I am trained in the Stott Pilates method which is said to be the "Ivy League" of Pilates.
-Stott is based around the 5 basic principles; breath, pelvic placement, rib cage placement, shoulder stability and cervical alignment.
+I trained in the Stott Pilates method which is said to be the "Ivy League" of Pilates.
+Stott is based around the 5 basic principles; breath, rib cage placement, pelvic placement, shoulder stability and cervical alignment.
 These principles are to ensure that each move (exercise) is executed with precision and proper alignment, while focusing on core stability.

-I am Titleist TPI Certified for Golf Conditioning.
+Titleist (TPI) Certified Golf Fitness Instructor, Level 1.
 The Titleist Performance Institute believes there is no "one way" to swing a golf club.
 However, there is one way for each individual to swing a club based on their specific body mechanics.
 I have been trained through TPI's Big 10 how to spot these imbalances and ways to correct them.

 What are we so afraid of?